FirebaseExtended/firebase-arduino/examples/FirebaseDemo_ESP8266/README.md

 ## Play

 1. Go to the Firebase console `Data` section
-1. Watch the data being modified as the sketch runs.
+1. Watch the data being modified as the sketch runs